Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "Uh-huh!
 Well, *this* red specific’ly.
 Anyhoo... let’s get this put away an’ take a dunk!"

 Bruuk, trying to be helpful, tried to push the now compact ripper forward... and couldn’t.
-He could nudge it a bit but the damn thing was so damn *heavy…*
+He could nudge it a bit but the damn thing was so damn *heavy...*

 "Rippers’re always running into rocks an’ old stumps and all sortsa stuff unner the soil, so they gotta be made strong.
 Mine’s not so big as a tractor-pulled thing but it ain’t no lightweight!"
 With that, Daar bent down and picked it up like it wasn’t that big of a deal.
 There was a flash of smugness on his ears, and a quick flex of an *arm* to shame anyone’s... but nothing mean.
 He was playful about it and his tail was wagging furiously.
 Who could blame him, really?